eliaez/DataScience/README.md

 # Machine Learning From Scratch
-Educational project implementing fundamental machine learning and regression algorithms in C++ **without relying on external ML libraries**.
+Educational project implementing fundamental machine learning and regression algorithms in C++ **without relying on external ML libraries and AI**.

 ## Prerequisites